Local Mechanisms of Compositional Generalization in Conditional Diffusion: SDXL experiment details.

 For \Cref{fig:sdxl_pix} we use a pretrained SDXL model (out-of-the-box, no finetuning), specifically \verb|stabilityai/stable-diffusion-xl-base-1.0|, with the prompt ``a beautiful photograph with a horse in the middle, a dog on the left, and a cat on the right'' -- which contains implicit location conditioning.
 We perform a locality analysis similar to the one we used for CLEVR as described in \Cref{app:grad_details}, but with a few adaptations.
-The gradient computation is performed in the VAE latent space.
-Since SDXL uses more complex conditioning, the conditioning influence analysis takes $C = \{\text{text\_embeds}, \text{pooled\_embeds}, \text{time\_ids}\}$ and $\mathcal{C}_{-k}$ represents the conditioning with word $k$ removed from the text prompt.
-Specifically, we first first tokenize the input prompt into individual words, remove common words like ``a'', ``the'', etc., and for each remaining word creating a modified prompt by removing that word.
-We then compute the score difference w.r.t. the modified prompt.
-We rank the words by their influence magnitude to study how specific words affect the score at particular pixel locations.
-We consider a set of words ``dominant'' if their minimum influence magnitude is at least 2x the influence of the next-ranked word.
-We ran the model with 50 inference steps using the standard \verb|EulerDiscreteScheduler| stopped at steps $t=1,25,50$.

-For \Cref{fig:sdxl_feat} we used the SDXL model (\verb|stabilityai/stable-diffusion-xl-base-1.0|) as above.
-We used the following prompts for the feature-space analysis (listed with the shorthand used in the figure): \begin{itemize} \item dog: ``A dog, full body, highly detailed photograph." \item horse: ``A horse, full body, highly detailed photograph." \item cat: ``A cat, full body, highly detailed photograph." \item vangogh: ``An oil-painting in the style of Van Gogh." \item monet: ``A watercolor-painting in the style of Monet." \item hokusai: ``A woodblock print in the style of Hokusai." \item sushi: ``Eating sushi with chopsticks, highly detailed photograph." \item croissant: ``Eating a croissant, highly detailed photograph." \item vangogh+cat+sushi: ``A cat eating sushi with chopsticks, oil-painting in the style of Van Gogh." \item vangogh+cat: ``A cat, full body, oil-painting in the style of Van Gogh." \item sushi+cat: ``A cat eating sushi with chopsticks." \item unconditional: ``", \end{itemize}
+The gradient computation is performed in the VAE latent space. \rebut{For conditional influence, we use a token-replacement ablation: for each non-stop-word in the prompt, we replace its token embedding(s) with the padding token embedding while keeping the sequence length fixed, then measure the change in the U-net prediction.
+This avoids re-encoding a modified prompt string and ensures the only difference is the ablated token.
+The difference is computed in float32 precision (even though the U-net runs in float16) to preserve small but meaningful spatial variations.
+All results are averaged over 10 seeds with deterministic noise for reproducibility.} We ran the model with 50 inference steps using the standard \verb|EulerDiscreteScheduler|. \rebut{For each analysis timestep, we add noise to clean latents generated by the full pipeline (with classifier-free guidance) and perform a single-step U-net comparison, computing pixel Jacobians via autograd and word influence via the ablation described above.
+Results are shown at timesteps $t=1,25,50$ (low, mid, high noise).
+Additional single-seed results, alternative prompts, and spatial word-influence heatmaps are shown in \Cref{app:sdxl_pix_extra}.}